MicrosoftDocs/Viva/WorkplaceAnalytics/Use/home-page.md

 ---
-title: Workplace Analytics Insights
+title: Workplace Analytics insights
-description: Learn how the Workplace Analytics Home pages uses industry-based research to show you actionable insights into more effective business outcomes for your organization
+description: Learn how the Workplace Analytics Home pages use industry-based research to show you actionable insights into more effective business outcomes for your organization
 author: madehmer
 ms.author: v-mideh
 ms.topic: article